dchristian3188/dchristian3188.github.io/_posts/2017-04-25-Working with Plaster.md

     }
 }
 ```
 OK, moment of truth.
-Lets run our manifest.
+With our new manifest and template files in place, it's time to run our manifest.
 ![_config.yml]({{ site.baseurl }}/images/plaster/customPlasterWizard.png)

 Sure enough it worked!
 Plaster took all of our parameters and created the below structure.